BesuDesta/next-portfolio/README.md

 </details>

 **data.ts for Experience:**
-The data.ts file in the experience folder is where your information on your experiences go.
-You can add as many opjects in the array to then get mapped and displayed in the experience component.
+The data.ts file located in the experience folder is where you can define all your experience details.
+Simply add as many objects as needed to the array, and they will automatically be mapped and displayed within the **experience component**.

 <details>
 <summary><code>components/Projects/data.ts</code></summary>